UNDP-Data/sids-data-pipeline/README.md

   -ub UPLOAD_BLOB_PATH, --upload_blob_path UPLOAD_BLOB_PATH
                         relative path (to the container) where the MVT data will be copied (default: None) -ag AGGREGATE_VECT, --aggregate_vect AGGREGATE_VECT
                         determines if the zonal statistics will be accumulated into the vector layers as columns in the attr table.
-If False, a new vector layer/vector tile will be created for every combination of raster and vector layers (default: True)
-  -rmt REMOVE_TILES_AFTER_UPLOAD, --remove_tiles_after_upload REMOVE_TILES_AFTER_UPLOAD
+If False, a new vector layer/vector tile will be created for every combination of raster and vector layers (default: True) -rm REMOVE_TILES_AFTER_UPLOAD, --remove_tiles_after_upload REMOVE_TILES_AFTER_UPLOAD
-                        if the tiles should be removed after upload (default: True) -ap ALTERNATIVE_PATH, --alternative_path ALTERNATIVE_PATH
+                        if the tiles should be removed after upload (default: True) -cf CACHE FOLDER, --cache folder CACHE FOLDER
-                        Abs path to a folder where input data can be cached (default: None) -d DEBUG, --debug DEBUG
+                        Abs path to a folder where input data can be cached and reread an next launch (default: None) -sm SAMPLE_MODE, --sample_mode SAMPLE_MODE
+                        if True the pipeline will stop after collecting one raster and vector file (default: False) -d DEBUG, --debug DEBUG
+                        debug mode on/off (default: False)

 ```